Shawn Johnson East: 2008 Summer Olympics

 At the 2008 Summer Olympics, Johnson competed in all four events during the team competition, in which the United States won the silver medal.
 Johnson also won the silver medal in the individual all-around competition, receiving a score of 62.725.
 Johnson's teammate and roommate at the Olympic Village, Nastia Liukin, won the gold medal, receiving a score of 63.325.
 With Liukin taking gold and Johnson silver, this competition was the first time that the United States Women's Gymnastics team took both the gold and silver medals in the individual all-around competition; this competition also marks the fourth time a country won both gold and silver medals in the individual all-around competition.

 She won the silver medal in floor exercise, with teammate Liukin taking bronze.
 She won a gold medal on the balance beam apparatus becoming the second American to win gold on balance beam after Shannon Miller who won in 1996.
 Like the individual all-around, she and Liukin took the top two medals in this event.
 She qualified as the second reserve to the uneven bars final, but did not compete.

 Comeback

-In January 2010, Johnson tore her left ACL while skiing.
+In January 2010, Johnson tore her left ACL and MCL while skiing.
 She had reconstructive knee surgery the following week.

 In May 2010, Johnson announced her return to gymnastics training with a goal of making the 2012 U.S. Olympic team.

 In August 2010, Johnson communicated that her knee recovered to allow full training and that she had learned a new difficult skill.

 In September 2010, Johnson released videos showing the following skills (training status):